Temidayomichael/Node-js-CLI/README.md

 ##### Calculation algorithm

 On fetch of each data using createReadStream and parsed to json csv-paser then check if conditions are met then check,add and remove token from balance based on if the transaction type is Deposit or Withdrawl.
-When all calculation are done, then the currecy is converted to USD usign crypto comapre API besforretrurning to user.
+When all calculation are done, then the currecy is converted to USD using rates from crypto comapre API then return computed result to the user.

 ## Tech